HuahuageTeam/.github/profile/README.md

 **Huahuage (椛椛阁)** is a team that previously focused on developing QQ bots and their plugins.
 However, we are now reorganizing the team with the goal of creating more widely applicable open-source software in the future.
 We are committed to contributing to the open-source community and helping others grow through our work.

 ## Current Projects
-Our primary project at the moment is **KaChat**, a simple chat software designed for educational purposes.
+Our primary project at the moment is **CiChat**, a simple chat software designed for educational purposes.
 Through the development and operation of KaChat, we aim to help our team members gain valuable experience and knowledge.

 ## Tech Stack
 - **Backend**: Java + Spring